wlillisdev/hiking-hub/README.md

   - [View List of 18 User Stories](https://github.com/wlillisdev/hiking-hub/issues)
   - Specific accecptance critea was allocated for each user story and a list of  tasks were also established.
 Each task would need to be completed so accecptance critea is met.See example below.
   ![Issue Example](static/readme/user_story.png)
   - The Moscow method was then applied to eash user story.
-And tags were applied to order to priortise the order of work.
+And tags were applied to priortise the order of work.
   - [Example of MOSCOW tags](static/readme/must_have.png)
   - The users stories were then put in to 2 iterations.
 Iteration 1 had 14 user stories and these were deemed essential for the inital launch of the website.
 Iteration 2 currently has 4 user stories that will be carried out at a later date.
   - [View Project Iterations](https://github.com/wlillisdev/hiking-hub/milestones)